Skip to content

 Methodology

 This calculator estimates the annual cost impact of portfolio turnover by computing the product of your portfolio value, the annual turnover ratio, and the total per-trade friction.
-The model applies a round-trip cost structure, multiplying the sum of commission and spread by two to account for both the purchase and sale legs of each transaction.
+The model applies a round-trip cost structure: commission is counted twice, once for the purchase leg and once for the sale leg, while the bid-ask spread is applied once per round trip.
 The calculator assumes turnover occurs uniformly throughout the year, that commission and spread rates remain constant, and that all positions turned over incur identical costs.
 The computation does not model tax effects, timing of trades, market impact costs beyond the spread, portfolio rebalancing patterns, or how costs vary with order size or market conditions.
 Results represent a simplified estimate of trading friction and should be viewed as directional rather than exhaustive.

 Frequently Asked Questions